The Peninsula New York: Maxim's de Paris

-Maxim's ultimately reopened with 254 units, as well as 12000 ft2 of storefronts.
+The Hotel Maxim's de Paris ultimately reopened with 254 units, as well as 12000 ft2 of storefronts.
 By November 1987, the hotel's owners had launched an advertising campaign for Maxim's.
 A preview event for the hotel was hosted the same month.
 The first 200 units were scheduled to be opened in December 1987 while the other units, restaurants, and bars were to open in early 1988.
 Maxim's was also intended as a luxury hotel, with nightly room rates averaging $310.
 Even though the hotel had opened after the Black Monday financial crash, the owners hoped to take advantage of a tax break that expired at the end of 1987.
 The Adrienne's restaurant opened within the hotel in early 1988, but a formal opening for Maxim's did not occur until June 10, 1988.
 Maxim's made less money than its owners expected.
 As a result, the hotel was placed for sale a few months after it reopened, and several foreign companies expressed interest in buying Maxim's.
 The hotel's retail space, which was being marketed at the then-exorbitant rate of 1000 $/ft2, was vacant; the owners had evicted all the commercial tenants.